layilin/SP23-33852/_annotations/book4.md

 160.638 Plata.
 Rio de la Plata (Silver River) is an estuary formed by the confluence of the Uruguay and the Paraná rivers in South America.

+160.643 Columbus.

+160.645 Alps.

+160.651 The main.

+161.658 Britannia, Neptune's favourite queen.

 161.669 lacquaying winds.
 A poetic way to say "winds that follow," in this case, Fame's "winged navies."

 161.671 Her winged navies.
 Fame's messengers that broadcast England's power and superiority around the world.

 161.671-679 scepter'd sons... that lon'd for aera, hail!.
 Possibly a reference to Shakespeare's *Richard II*, Act II, scene 1, lines 40-70, when John of Gaunt proclaims that England has produced kings that have historically been feared around the world.

 162.680 the Patriot King.
 A reference to Henry St. Bolingbroke's *The Idea of a Patriot King* (1738), a treatise written for Frederick, Prince of Wales, on monarchy.
 It describes in idealized terms the policies and virtuous conduct of a Patriot King waiting in the wings, whose accession would end party-political conflicts.